bhchiang/cvhn/README.md

 # About

-This is the repository corresponding to our project titled "Learned Propagation Model with Complex Convolutions for Holographic Systems" for [EE 367](http://stanford.edu/class/ee367/).
+This is the repository corresponding to our project titled "Learned Propagation Model with Complex Convolutions for Holographic Systems" for [EE 367](http://stanford.edu/class/ee367/) in Winter 2021.

+The authors are Manu Gopakumar (manugopa@stanford.edu) and Bryan Chiang (bhchiang@stanford.edu).

 ## Dependencies